The B2B marketplace is evolving

 As this growth trend continues, we will likely see existing marketplaces mimic the B2C buying experience for B2B products — the Amazon Effect — particularly in the area of payments.

-B2B marketplace purchases are complex
+B2B online marketplace payments are complex

 Marketplaces are an important part of the B2B sales ecosystem, and the “matchmaking” function they once served has evolved.
 Now, capabilities ranging from vendor research to checkout and everything in between are digital.
 However, payment options on B2B marketplaces lag behind the rest of the experience, are remarkably limited and do not match customer expectations.
 Too often, B2B purchases via online marketplaces can be challenging for buyers and leave businesses with little control.
 Ultimately, marketplace and seller struggles become a burden for buyers as well.
 The lack of better payment options has created a complex, tangled web of challenges within the B2B marketplace, leading to interconnected challenges for buyers, sellers and marketplaces.